Folio: Size

 From the mid-nineteenth century, technology permitted the manufacture of large sheets or rolls of paper on which books were printed, many text pages at a time.
-As a result, it may be impossible to determine the actual format (i.e., number of leaves formed from each sheet fed into a press).
+As a result, it became nearly impossible to determine the actual format (i.e., number of leaves formed from each sheet fed into a press).
 The term "folio" as applied to such books may refer simply to the size, i.e., books that are approximately 15 inches (38 cm) tall.

+The term folio in the modern context of paper size commonly refers to foolscap folio, which is print paper sized 8.5×13.5 in (216×343 mm), slightly larger (by 18.7%) than A4 paper.

 Shakespeare folios

 From the earliest days of printing, folios were often used for expensive, prestigious volumes.
 In the seventeenth century, plays of the English Renaissance theatre were printed as collected editions in folio.
 Thirty-six of Shakespeare's plays, for example, were included in the First Folio collected edition of 1623, which was followed by additional folio editions, referred to as the Second Folio, etc. Other playwrights in this period also published their plays in folio editions, such as Ben Jonson's collected works of 1616.